 At the GMDE meeting, the team will discuss the following two questions:

-2. The child has an IQ of 130 that falls within a 90% confidence interval
+2. The child has an IQ of 130, which falls within a 90% confidence interval.

-3. The child has an IQ of less than 130 where the student has evidence pieces that strongly indicate giftedness (3 of 5 of the multiple criteria: achievement, demonstrated achievement, rates of acquisition and retention, early literacy skills, and masking factors.
+3. The child has an IQ of less than 130, where the student has evidence that strongly indicates giftedness (3 of 5 of the multiple criteria: *achievement, *demonstrated achievement, rates of acquisition and retention, early literacy skills, and masking factors.